Not a job for a novice: Here's when Rhinos' new coach will be announced

-Leeds Rhinos' new coach: Gary Hetherington reveals when appointment wiil be announced
+Leeds Rhinos' new coach: Gary Hetherington reveals when appointment will be announced

-Leeds Rhinos chief executive Gary Hetherington has confirmed when he expects to unveil Leeds Thinos' new coach.
+Leeds Rhinos chief executive Gary Hetherington has confirmed when he expects to unveil Leeds Rhinos' new coach.

 A final round of interviews has been arranged for this weekend and Hetherington said an announcement is planned following a board meeting, likely to be held on Wednesday.